algosup/2023-2024-project-3-virtual-processor-team-5/README.md

 This project emphasizes the importance of efficient programming practices and the intricacies of processor design and operation.
 The functional specification document serves as a guideline for developers and contributors, ensuring that all aspects of the project align with the outlined objectives and standards.

 For more details, please refer to the functionalSpecification.md file [here](/Specifications/functionalSpecification.md).

+## To Launch

+to launch the program you must first have GCC to compile

+for the installation for a windows system here is the link [https://sourceforge.net/projects/gcc-win64/]

+for the installation for a MacOs system here is the link [https://brew.sh]

+after installing GCC copy the repository either by installing it in zip or by copying the link

+if you decide to copy the link, go to your desktop, right click, open in the terminal and mark (git clone [then insert the link])

+otherwise just uncompress the install folder

+after doing all that open the folder in an IDE (Visual Studio Code is recommended here)

+arrive at the code you must change some path before launching the program in the files (main.c and utils.h) the locations will be indicated by these messages

+ //! change the the left file path to the directory of the file by your own

+to change the path you must right click on (code.txt) press (copy path) and then do a control v or right click and press paste

+then add a second slash to all the places where there is only one

+after doing this you can
+go to the main.c file and then press the top right arrow and select gcc gnu
+Once the file is fully compiled, press the arrow at the top right a second time.